Ajax’s 10 biggest sales of all time

 Between 2018 and 2020, he consistently improved, and showed his best form in the 2019 Champions League run, scoring in important matches against Juventus and Tottenham.

-He later earned his big move to Manchester United in the summer of 2020, where things haven’t been quite fruitful, but that could all change as he reunites with Erik ten Hag.
+He later earned a big move to Manchester United in the summer of 2020, but the transfer has been a complete nightmare.

-Like others on this list, Ziyech was signed from a fellow Dutch club – FC Twente in this case – and was one of the first signings under a new transfer policy which saw the Amsterdammers open to spending more.
+Like many others on this list, Hakim Ziyech was signed from a fellow Dutch club – FC Twente in this case – and he was one of the first signings under a new transfer policy which saw the Amsterdam-based side open to spending more money.

-In his four years there, Ziyech brought flair and style to the Johan Cruyff Arena, being a part of the squad that reached the Europa League final and Champions League final.
+In his four years at the club, Ziyech brought flair and style to the Johan Cruyff Arena, and was a major part of the squad that reached the Europa League final in 2017 and Champions League semi-finals in 2019.

-Hakim Ziyech is reportedly on his way out of Ajax and has a release fee of 'just' £25m 😮— Football on BT Sport (@btsportfootball) May 17, 2019
+Hakim Ziyech is reportedly on his way out of Ajax and has a release fee of 'just' £25m 😮

 A serious baller 🔥pic.twitter.com/2dbzFZkUg4